-- the person's history of compliance with or any relevant decision under the Teacher Registration Act 2012 (Act) or any laws in other Australian States or a Territory or New Zealand that deal with the registration of teachers
+- the person's history of compliance with the Act, or laws of another Australian State or a Territory or New Zealand that deals with the registration of teachers

-- the person's criminal history as provided by the national criminal record check and overseas criminal record check/s (if a person, has resided as an adult in a country other than Australia for a cumulative period of 12 months or more)
+- the person's criminal history, particularly as identified through the national criminal record check and overseas criminal record check/s

 - whether the person has failed to pay any costs, expenses or fines payable by them under the Act

 - whether a person has provided the TRBWA with false or misleading information during the application process

 - any other matters relating to the person that the TRBWA considers appropriate, including but not limited to, medical conditions and impairments that adversely affects, or is likely to affect a person's ability to practise as a teacher.

 The following documents are provided to assist applicants with information about matters that may have a bearing on a determination that an applicant is a fit and proper person to be registered.

 Fit and proper policy - criminal history